 - Level 60

 - Cloak and Dagger: it basically bakes with our openers a shadowstep.
-While it sounds cool, mobility-wise Shadowstep is still better in a generic raid enviroment.
-If you play Subtlety, with Shadow Dance you can make a greater use of it, so it's better to reconsider what to take (it will make much easier to make full use of Shadow Dance).
+While it sounds cool, mobility-wise Shadowstep is still better in a generic raid enviroment; doesn't work with Shadow Dance.

 - Shadowstep: a great mobility tool, and now you can use it over friendly targets.
 Can reduce a lot the downtime if used correctly.